VictorMota10/VictorMota10/README.md

 # Hey 👋!

-My name is Victor dos Santos Mota, Brazilian and Software Engineer.  👨🏼‍💻
+My name is Victor dos Santos Mota, Software Engineer, with a solid background in web applications/mobile development and extensive experience in creating robust and efficient solutions.

-I'm passionate about solving problems, challenges and learning.

 ### Conect with me